-Discussion in 'Campfire Chat - General Discussions' started by Sagebrush, Jun 22, 2011.
+Discussion in 'Civil War History - General Discussion' started by Sagebrush, Jun 22, 2011.

 Is there a technical difference between an Adjutant and an Aide de Camp?
 Thanks!